 This article explores General Motors’ vehicle retail sales and market share in regions such as the United States, China and South America.

-The reason that U.S., China and South America are chosen for discussion is that these regions contribute the biggest chunk of vehicle sales to GM.
-In addition, all three regions represent GM’s biggest automotive markets in the world.
+The reason that U.S., China and South America are chosen for discussion here is that these regions contribute the biggest chunk of vehicle sales to GM.
+In addition, all three regions represent GM’s largest automotive markets in the world.

-Based on the 4Q 2019 annual filing, vehicles sales from these 3 regions alone made up more than 85% of GM’s global retail vehicle sales.
+Based on the 4Q 2019 annual filing, vehicle sales from these 3 regions alone made up more than 85% of GM’s global retail sales.

-Here is a snapshot of the total vehicles sales data from the 4Q19 annual filing:
+The following snapshot shows GM’s retail vehicles sales data extracted from the 2019 annual filing:

-For your information, the following series of charts presented in this article keeps track of GM’s retail vehicle sales and market share based on data extracted from the table above in which you can easily find in all GM’s financial statements.
+For your information, the following series of charts presented keeps track of GM’s retail vehicle sales and market share based on the data extracted from the table above in which you can easily find in all GM’s financial statements.

 Total Vehicle Sales and Revenue Recognition

-Before going further, I would like to stress that the total vehicle sales or retail vehicle sales data presented in the following charts do not translate to revenue recognized in GM’s income statement.
+Keep in mind that the total vehicle sales or retail sales data presented in the following charts do not translate to revenue recognized in GM’s income statement.
 GM recognizes revenue from only wholesale vehicle sales but not retail sales.

 The retail vehicle sales data represent GM management’s good faith estimation of its market share in the respective regions.
-Here is a quote from the company financial statements regarding total vehicle sales data:
+Here is a quote from the company financial statements regarding retail sales data:

-Investors who are interested in GM’s wholesale vehicle sales data that correlates with revenue recognized in the income statements can read about the article here: General Motors Wholesale Vehicle Sales.
+Investors who are interested in GM’s wholesale vehicle sales that correlate with revenue recognized in the income statements can read about the article here: General Motors Wholesale Vehicle Sales.

 Take note that total vehicle sales and retail vehicle sales are used interchangeably in this article and they represent the same data.

-In addition, you may notice that GM Europe vehicle sales and market share data is not presented in this post.
+In addition, you may notice that GM Europe vehicle sales and market share data are not presented in this article.
 The reason is that GM has sold off its GM Europe subsidiary in 2017.
-As a result, the European vehicle sales and market share data has ceased to exist since 2017.
+As a result, the European vehicle sales and market share data have ceased to exist since 2017.

-GM’s Total Vehicle Sales and Market Share in the United States
+GM’s Vehicle Sales and Market Share in the United States

 The plots above present GM’s quarterly total or retail vehicle sales and market share in the U.S. for the past 6 years between 2014 and 2020.

-As seen from the chart, GM’s quarterly total vehicle sales in the U.S. has been mostly flat over the 6-year period.
-Accordingly, vehicle sales has been relatively consistent especially during 2018 and 2019 in which the figures have tightly fluctuated between 700k and 800k of vehicles delivered on a quarterly basis.
+As seen from the chart, GM’s quarterly total vehicle sales in the U.S. has been mostly flat over the last 6 years.
+Accordingly, vehicle sales in the U.S. were roughly between 700k and 800k of vehicles on a quarterly basis.

-However, GM’s vehicle retail sales in the U.S. started to plunged in 1Q 2020 when total vehicle sales plummeted to record low at only 618,000 units.
-The 1Q 2020 quarterly vehicle sales represents a year-over-year decline of 7% or 16% if measured sequentially and was one of the worst reported quarter for GM over the past 6 years.
+However, GM’s retail sales in the U.S. started to plunged in 1Q 2020 when total vehicle sales plummeted below 700k to only 618,000 units.
+The decline continued into 2020 Q2 when GM reported only 492k vehicle sales in the U.S.

 Overall, GM’s retail sales market share in the U.S. has neither improved nor declined drastically, indicating that the company has been able to maintain its market lead all these years.

-GM’s Vehicle Sales YoY Growth Rate in the United States
+GM’s Vehicle Sales YoY Growth in the United States

 The chart above shows GM’s retail vehicle sales year-over-year (YoY) growth rate in the U.S. between 2015 and 2020.

-Based on the data in the chart, the average YoY growth rate from 2015 to 2020 was 0% over the 5-year period.
-In other words, there has been no growth in vehicle sales in the U.S. market since 2015 on average.
+Based on the data in the chart, the average YoY growth rate from 2015 to 2020 is -2% in the last 6 years.
+In other words, GM’s total vehicle sales in the U.S. have slightly declined on average for the past 6 years.

-GM’s Total Vehicle Sales and Market Share in China
+GM’s Vehicle Sales and Market Share in China

-China is the second most important markets for GM after the U.S. but the company can only gain access to the Chinese market through joint ventures with a local Chinese automaker.
+China is the second most important market for GM after the U.S. but the company can only gain access to the Chinese market through joint ventures with a local Chinese automaker.

-Again, the vehicle sales data above do not translate to any revenue recognized in the income statement as GM does not own more than 50% of these joint ventures in China and these data represents GM’s retail vehicle sales.
+Again, the vehicle sales data above do not translate to any revenue recognized in the income statement as GM does not own more than 50% of these joint ventures in China.
+Moreover, these data also represent GM’s retail vehicle sales, which according to GM, do not translate to recognized revenue.

 Here is a quote from GM’s financial statement regarding vehicle sales in China:

-Coming back to the chart, vehicle sales in China are essentially heading for a severe decline especially in 2019 and 2020 as seen from the lower low trend in the chart.
-In 1Q 2020, GM’s vehicle sales in China plummeted the most over the 5-year period to only 462,000 units, representing a YoY decline of more than 40%.
+Coming back to the chart, vehicle sales in China are essentially heading for a severe decline especially between 2019 and 2020, as reflected by the declining trend in the chart.
+In 1Q 2020, GM experienced the worst retail sales in China since 2014 when only 462,000 vehicles were sold, representing a YoY decline of more than 40%.

-At 12% market share, the 1Q 2020 quarter represents one of the worst quarter ever for GM’s market share in China.
+At only 11% market share, the figure represents one of the worst quarters ever reported for GM’s market share in China since 2014.

 GM’s Total Vehicle Sales and Market Share in South America

-South America represents GM’s third largest market after U.S. and China.
-Brazil contributes the largest sales in the South America market, at over 70% of total sales in the region in 2019 based on the 4Q 2019 annual filing.
+South America represents GM’s third-largest market after the U.S. and China.
+Brazil contributes the largest sales in the South America market, at over 70% of total sales in the region in 2019 based on the 2019 annual filing.

-While GM sold much less vehicles in 1Q 2020 compared to the same quarter a year earlier, the market share between those quarters has been relatively stable, indicating that GM managed to hold its market share in its 3rd largest market.
+While GM sold much fewer vehicles in 2Q 2020 compared to the same quarter a year earlier, the market share between those quarters has been relatively stable, indicating that GM managed to maintain its market share in the South American market.

-GM’s Total Vehicle Sales YoY Growth Rate in South America
+GM’s Total Vehicle Sales YoY Growth in South America

-1. Financial figures and data in all charts in this article were obtained and referenced from GM Sec Filings.
+1. Financial figures in all charts and tables on this webpage were obtained and referenced from General Motors’ quarterly and annual filings between 2014 and 2020 which can be found in the following location: GM Sec Filings.

 2. Featured images in this article are used under creative commons license and sourced from the following websites: GM Europe.